THE IDEA

 You can’t understand why a system behaves the way it does until you can see the loops.
 Every pattern you observe - growth, decline, stability, oscillation - is being driven by feedback.

 You’re seeing reinforcing loops when things are getting better faster, or worse faster, than anyone expected.
 You’re seeing balancing loops when change efforts keep snapping back to the old way.
-You’re seeing both when the organisation feels like it’s simultaneously accelerating and stuck - which is more common than you’d think.
+You’re seeing both when a situation feels simultaneously accelerating and stuck - which is more common than you’d think.